demether-xyz/demether-ethereum/docs/sprints.md

 #### P4: EigenLayer Single Operator Simple system
 - Module to restake into an operator
+- Generalize code for DUSD solution
 - Audit prep

 #### P5 Audit 1 on modules deposits, bridge, swap and simple EigenLayer

+#### Later
+- Modular system for funds using canonical bridge